Vidal Sassoon: Early life

 Sassoon was born to Jewish parents in Hammersmith, West London, and lived nearby in Shepherd's Bush.
 His mother, Betty (Bellin) (1900–1997), an Ashkenazi Jew, was born in Aldgate, in the East End of London, in 1900.
 Although she was surrounded by grinding poverty, Sassoon writes that she nonetheless resolved to make the best of her life.
 Her family had emigrated to England from the Russian Empire in the 1880s to escape the antisemitism and pogroms then prevalent.
 His father, Jack Sassoon, a Sephardi Jew, was born in Thessaloniki, in the northern part of Greece.
 They met in 1925 and married in 1927.
 They then moved to Shepherd's Bush, which contained a community of Greek Jews.
 Sassoon had a younger brother, Ivor.

 His father abandoned the family for another woman when Vidal was three years old.
 With his mother now unable to support the family, they fell into poverty and were evicted, becoming suddenly homeless.
 They were forced to move in with his mother's older sister.
 There, they shared a two-room tenement with his aunt and her three children.
 The tiny flat where the seven of them lived had no bathroom or inside toilet, forcing them to share the one outside landing toilet with three other families.
 He remembered often standing in line to use it in freezing weather.
 Their roof was also falling apart, which let rain pour through.
 "All we could see from our windows was the greyness of the tenement across the street", writes Sassoon.
 "There was ugliness all around."

 Due to poverty as a single parent, his mother eventually placed Sassoon and his younger brother in a Jewish orphanage, where they stayed for seven years, until he was 11, when his mother remarried.
-His mother was only allowed to visit them once a month and was never allowed to take them out.
+His mother was allowed to visit them only once a month and was never allowed to take them out.